CameronD73/529renew/README.md

 * if you have old data that you want to migrate from _529 and You_

 ## Database Import
-* 529renew has a somewhat different database format from that of 529 and You.
+* 529renew has a somewhat different database format from that of _529 and You_.
 This is detailed [elsewhere, in the wiki](https://github.com/CameronD73/529renew/wiki/DB-Schema-changes) - most data is the same but it means you cannot simply copy over the old database file.
 * This means you need to reimport your data to easily populate the database with all the matches you carefully obtained with 529 and You.
 * The file that you need to import is the CSV file that you previously exported for GDAT from _529 and You_.
 If you have been using 529 and You for a long time then you may have some "build 36" records.
 The exports from  _529 and You_ could be from either build 36 or from build 37 but not both in the one file.
 The files do not contain the build info so you have to know if the file is build 37 or not.  _Any file you import will be assumed to be build 37_.
 * before you import, you should  consider the rounding parameters - the cM rounding parameter will be used when importing data.
 The base-pair address rounding is not used on import, although  _529 and You_ always rounded to the nearest Megabase address to be compatible with older 23andMe outputs.